Agency, earnestness, and integrity are all in short order.

 We should dramatically scale up genius grants.

-First appearances matter.
-Maintain an enjoyable workout schedule, attempt to dress well, and
+Emotional/physical welbeing and first appearances matter.
+Maintain an enjoyable workout schedule, sleep, attempt to dress well, and

 generally eat healthy.